Code-Institute-Submissions/animal-crossing-recipe/README.md

       used for generating HTML templates and accessing/processing data sent from the frontend.)
       9. [jQuery](https://jquery.com/)(A Javascript library that simplifies manipulation of of the HTML DOM.)

+- ## Testing
+     1. Tested HTML code via [W3C Markup Validator](https://validator.w3.org/) There were errors showing where the validator is unable to read the Jinja2 language.
+     Flask creates HTML files using templates, by pulling variables from the backend.
+     2. Tested CSS via [W3C CSS Validator Services](https://jigsaw.w3.org/css-validator/) and results show 1 warning about imported style sheets are not checked in direct input and file upload modes but it's not affecting the site.
+     3. Tested Javascript via [JSHint](https://jshint.com/) there were no issues.
+     4. For the Python code, the cornflaked-linter(flake8) extension is installed in the development environment.
+This gave a live validation check for the code.
+     5. The Website was tested on Google Chrome and Firefox and there are no errors.
+     6. The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 7, 8 & X and there are no errors.
+     7. A large amount of testing was done to ensure all pages and javascript were working correctly.

+- ## Testing User Stories from User Experience (UX) Section As a visitor of the site, I wish to:

+  - I would like to browse the website without registering or signing up.

+    Visitor can browse the recipes anytime they want without register or logging in.

+  - I would like to register an account for the website.

+    Visitor can register an account for free and the link can be found via navbar.

+  - I would like to register an account for the website.

+  As a Registered User of the site, I wish to:

+  - I would like to login to the website.

+    User can find the log in page from the navbar.

+  - I would like to edit the recipes.

+    User can click the Edit button on the recipe at either DIY recipe page or Profile page to start editing recipe that's created by user.

+  - I would like to add a recipe to the website.

+    User can add recipe by clicking on the Add DIY Recipe on navbar.

+  - I would like to view my recipes.

+    User can view it on their profile

+  - I would like to remove my recipe.

+    User can remove recipe that's created by user on user's profile or DIY recipe page and a popout message will appear as a warning to confirm remove.

+  As a Administrative of the site, I wish to:

+  - I would like to add a type to the database.

+    Admin can add more type selection by clicking on Manage Type at navbar that's only accessable for admin only.

+  - I would like to edit an existing recipe.

+    Admin can find the Edit button on the recipe at either DIY recipe page or profile page to start editing recipe.

+  - I would like to remove an existing recipe.

+    Admin can find the delete button on the recipe at either DIY recipe page or profile page to remove the recipe and a popout message will appear as a warning to confirm remove.

 - ## Database
     - ### Mongo DB
         MongoDB is the database used to store my collection of data.
 There are three collections of data - recipes, types and users.